-Note: 'State final demand' is the sum of spending by households, businesses and governments within a state or territory's borders: it differs (conceptually) from gross state product (GSP), which is only available on a financial year basis, by the sum of net international and interstate trade, and changes in business inventories, Source: ABS, Australian National Accounts; National Income, Expenditure and Product, March augrter 2021, June augrter national accounts will be released on 1st September..
+Note: 'State final demand' is the sum of spending by households, businesses and governments within a state or territory's borders: it differs (conceptually) from gross state product (GSP), which is only available on a financial year basis, by the sum of net international and interstate trade, and changes in business inventories.
+Source: ABS, Australian National Accounts: National Income, Expenditure and Product, March quarter 2021.
+June quarter national accounts will be released on 1st September..
 Return to "What's New".